 Reversed Meanings For the High Priestess Tarot Card:

-When reversed, the High Priestess is most often telling you that you are disconnected from, or are ignoring, your intuition.
+Most often, the High Priestess reversed is telling you that you are disconnected from, or are ignoring, your intuition.
 Is there the nagging feeling like something isn’t right, but you’ve been pushing it away?
-Or are you faced with a decision that challenges conventional logic, but your gut has a clear answer?
-Ignoring these hunches can hold you back.
+Or are you faced with a decision that seems to have a clear, logical answer, but your gut begs to differ?
+Ignoring these hunches will hold you back.
 At worst, you can wind up in a bad situation.
 Give yourself space and time to reconnect with your intuition.
 You may need to journal, meditate, or sit silently in nature for the answer to come through.

 The High Priestess also represents secrets and hidden information from the querrent.
-In fact, sometimes this card will come up as a kind of “dead-end’ to the reading -very similar to the Two of Swords.
+In fact, sometimes this card will come up as a kind of “dead-end’ to the reading -similar to the Two of Swords or Moon card.
 Someone or something is blocking the information from being available to you.
 In this case, wait and revisit the question later.
 A more negative aspect of this card is seen when another person related to the issue is purposefully withholding information.
-Keep a look out if any hidden motives are at play in your situation.
+Keep a lookout if any hidden motives are at play.

 Reversed Love and Relationships: